SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Oil and gas.

 Is it important that your SMS database provider sells to other industries?
-Are you concerned about the depth of SMS database provider's subject matter expertise?
+Are you concerned about the depth of the SMS database provider's subject matter expertise?
 These are both valid points to consider.

 Retooling Systems In-House to Manage SMS Data Needs